jedisct1/dsvpn/README.md

 sudo ./dsvpn client vpn.key 34.216.127.34 1959
 ```

 This is a MacOS client, connecting to the VPN server `34.216.127.34` on port `1959`.
 The port number is optional here as well.
+And the IP can be replaced by a host name.

 ## That's it